mg979/docgen.vim/Readme.md

 |'simple'          |<kbd>3,d</kbd>|similar but simpler|
 |'minimal'         |<kbd>4,d</kbd>|just the function name, no parameters|

-For c/cpp there are 2 additional styles (`kernel`, `kernelboxed`) that are actually the default (the other styles are still accessible increasing the `count`).
+For c/cpp there are additional styles (`kernel`, `kernelboxed`, `minimalboxed`).
 In c/cpp there is also support for structs, unions, etc.

 Also remember that using a `count` *sets* a style, and it is remembered if you then use the mapping *without* count.

-Using the `bang` or uppercase mapping has a different effect: it doesn't create the docstring, but sets the style to the chosen one (== `count`).
-With no `count` it toggles between `above`/`below`, that is the position where the docstring will be added (eg `python` defaults to `below`, but you can have the same with any supported filetype).
+Using the `bang` or uppercase mapping will show a list of available styles, and also allow you to change where the docstring will be inserted (above or below the function).

+#### comment boxes

 There are 6 different styles for boxes (using mappings from example):